rubocop/ruby-style-guide/README.md

     # bad
     def too_much; something; something_else; end

-    # okish - notice that the first ; is required
+    # bad - notice that the first ; is required
     def no_braces_method; body end

-    # okish - notice that the second ; is optional
+    # bad - notice that the second ; is optional
     def no_braces_method; body; end

-    # okish - valid syntax, but no ; make it kind of hard to read
+    # bad - valid syntax, but no ; make it kind of hard to read
     def some_method() body end

     # good